 Since All Saints is November 1st, I also have a list of all of our family’s saints.
 My Litany of Fall Saints is perfect for displaying too!

 The Heroic Act of Charity prayer is also posted.

 Flowers are a great addition to the liturgical table.
 I usually love adding natural elements for decor but wasn’t able to get a chance to pick any up.
 Here are some great flowers for a November Litrugical Table:

 - Lilies – an attribute of all saints, compassion, purity

-- Palm – symbol of His triumph over sin and death
+- Palm – a symbol of His triumph over sin and death

-- Hyacinth – desire of heaven and peace of mind
+- Hyacinth – the desire for heaven and peace of mind

-- Ivy – symbol of eternal life and fidelity
+- Ivy – a symbol of eternal life and fidelity

 - Mallow – the desire for forgiveness